themepaste/shipping-manager/readme.txt

-=== Shipping Manager – Table Rate, Weight Based, Box & Woocommerce advanced shipping ===
+=== Shipping Manager – Table Rate, Weight Based & Woocommerce advanced shipping ===
 Contributors: themepaste, habibnote
-Tags: shipping manager, Table Rate, woocommerce shipping, Weight Based, box shipping, flat rate Requires at least: 5.8
+Tags: Table Rate, woocommerce shipping, Weight Based, flat rate, shipping manager Requires at least: 5.8
 Tested up to: 6.8
 WC requires at least: 6.6
 WC tested up to: 9.8
 Requires PHP: 7.0
-Stable tag: 1.0.6
+Stable tag: 1.1.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Optimize WooCommerce shipping with dynamic rules, box management & real-time rates.
-Boost profits & customer satisfaction.
+Powerful WooCommerce shipping plugin with table rate, weight-based rates, shipping class support, and advanced shipping rules.

 == Description ==

 ### 🚚 All-in-One Shipping Manager Plugin for WooCommerce
 Shipping Manager offers a complete solution to simplify your WooCommerce shipping experience.
-You can dynamically customize the shipping fees for weight, box size, and more with **Table Rate Shipping WooCommerce**, WooCommerce **Weight-Based Shipping**, and Box Shipping for WooCommerce options.
+You can dynamically customize the shipping fees for weight, Cart Total, Cart Subtotal and more with **Table Rate Shipping WooCommerce**, WooCommerce **Weight-Based Shipping**, and **Shipping Class** support for WooCommerce options.
 It handles all your shipping requirements to deliver flexible, accurate, and cost-effective logistics.

 Explore more about the Shipping Manager plugin-